U-turn by Congress after Pranab’s speech: He has shown ‘mirror of truth’ to RSS, says Randeep Surjewala

 — Sitaram Yechury (@SitaramYechury) June 7, 2018

 Meanwhile, BJP national general secretary Ram Madhav said the speeches by Mukherjee and RSS chief Mohan Bhagwat were complementary to each other, with a prime focus on “nation first”.
 Taking to Twitter, Madhav said, “Great address by Dr Pranab Mukharjee at Nagpur.
 His address and Dr Bhagwat’s address are in a way complementary to each other.
 Nation First is the core message of both.
-Democracy and striving for the welfare of all the people is described by both as the core of ancient Indian nationalism,” BJP national general secretary Ram Madhav tweeted.
+Democracy and striving for the welfare of all the people is described by both as the core of ancient Indian nationalism.”

 Great address by Dr Pranab Mukharjee at Nagpur.
 His address n Dr Bhagwat’s address r in a way complementary to each other.
 Nation First is d core message of both.
 Democracy n striving for d welfare of all d people is described by both as d core of ancient Indian nationalism